AVGP/50linesofcode/post-raw/2018-02-28-writing-an-x86-hello-world-bootloader-with-assembly.md

-init: # this is the beginning of our binary later. mov $0x0e, %ah # sets AH to 0xe (function teletype) mov $msg, %bx   # sets BX to the address of the first byte of our message mov (%bl), %al   # sets AL to the first byte of our message int $0x10 # call the function in ah from interrupt 0x10 hlt # stops executing
+init: # this is the beginning of our binary later. mov $0x0e, %ah # sets AH to 0xe (function teletype) mov $msg, %bx   # sets BX to the address of the first byte of our message mov (%bx), %al   # sets AL to the first byte of our message int $0x10 # call the function in ah from interrupt 0x10 hlt # stops executing